-What is IT Autopilot?
+What is Robin?

 Instant response and support

-IT Autopilot chats like a human (but faster), helping users directly from the Service Portal, email, Slack, or Teams.
+Robin chats like a human (but faster), helping users directly from the Service Portal, email, Slack, or Teams.
 Whether it’s diagnosing a device issue or answering a general IT question, it responds right away with context-aware help that actually makes sense.

-IT Autopilot chats like a human (but faster), helping users directly from the Customer Portal, email, Slack, or Teams.
+Robin chats like a human (but faster), helping users directly from the Customer Portal, email, Slack, or Teams.
 Whether it’s diagnosing a device issue or answering a general IT question, it responds right away with context-aware help that actually makes sense.

 Device and cloud support

-IT Autopilot doesn’t just sit in the cloud looking smart — it rolls up its sleeves.
+Robin doesn’t just sit in the cloud looking smart — it rolls up its sleeves.
 With access to your RMM and Helpdesk, it can diagnose and fix issues on the device itself or manage things from the cloud, no matter where your end users are.

 Proactive solutions